NVIDIA-Genomics-Research/Compute4COVID/long_read_basecalling/README.md

 ## Data

-The input data for bonito is in the form of one or more .fast5 files containing the raw data output from the sequencer.
+The input data for bonito is in the form of one or more `.fast5` files containing the raw data output from the sequencer.

-We provide some example data is from ONT sequencing of the Dengue virus (obtained from https://www.eurosurveillance.org/content/10.2807/1560-7917.ES.2018.23.50.1800228).
-This is located in the `data` folder.
+We provide some example data is from ONT sequencing of the Dengue virus (obtained from [Eurosurveillance](https://www.eurosurveillance.org/content/10.2807/1560-7917.ES.2018.23.50.1800228)).
+This is located in the `data` directory.

+To unzip the data use the following command on linux:

 ```
 tar -xvzf data/Mapped_DENV_Rapid.tar.gz.1